Meet our Board

 Whether creating rewriting constitutions, reviewing strategic documents, creating business cases or managing a project or a portfolio of work, she creates a fun and productive working environment and always delivers results.

 She describes herself as naturally curious, driven and a lifelong learner.
 When she isn’t chasing a new adventure, she is active in the local community with governance and business mentoring.

-TOM BESWICK – VICE CHAIR
+TOM BESWICK – TREASURER

 Tom is a Chartered Accountant and a Director of Ingham Mora, the largest independent accounting firm in Tauranga.
 He leads a team of six staff within the wider practice and spends a lot of time helping people buy businesses.

 Growing up in Tauranga, he moved back in 2016 and is excited to contribute to the region’s growth.
 Most of his clients are local SMEs so he has a firm grounding in the local business scene.
 He will contribute drive, strategic thinking and the benefit of 15 years accounting experience in NZ and abroad.

 He is a Trustee and Secretary of the Bay of Plenty Education Trust and Treasurer of Downtown Tauranga.
 He is also an active part of a local business-networking group.